All Episodes

 I don't know if it's the car or the bot in the driver's seat.

-This what if it all goes haywire?
+You know, this, what if it all goes haywire?

-And then, and then at some point, yeah, you're gonna tell your robot to go shop at the grocery store for organic celery, and you're gonna tell your robot, hey, if you see like Becky Sue's robot at the grocery store, be sure to tell Becky Sue's robot that we said hi.
+And you're going to tell your robot, hey, if you see like Becky Sue's robot at the grocery store, be sure to tell Becky Sue's robot that we said hi.

 And it goes to the store, sees Becky Sue's robot.

-Uh, my human told me to tell you to tell your human that she said hi.
+My human told me to tell you to tell your human that she said hi.

-And Becky Sue's robot, oh, okay, I'll I'll tell Becky Sue that you were told to tell me that.
+And Becky Sue's robot, oh, okay, I'll tell Becky Sue that you were told to tell me that.

 Okay, and then that robot goes back home.

-Hey, Becky Sue, yeah.
+Hey, Becky Sue.

-Uh Jane's robot told me to tell you that Jane said hi.
+Yeah, Jane's robot told me to tell you that Jane said hi.

 You see what I'm saying?